Our program is closely linked with the Australian International Tourism Research Unit (AITRU) based at Monash University.

 (Note: Students interested in undertaking an extended 2 year program should contact the program director directly.
 This option can provide international students with a 2 year post study ‘work experience visa’ in Australia.)

 - High achieving students will be invited to apply for an international internship program In Estonia via the Estonian Business School (EBS).
-View the Promotional video on Tourism in Estonia.
+View the Promotional video on Tourism ...
 Read more